k1v4z/CRUD_User/README.md

 - Implement Nodejs project with TypeScript
 - Refact structure code for easy to read
 - Learn how to use Docker
-- Apply Single pattern for this project.
+- Apply Singleton pattern for this project.